Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

 where $\gamma$ is the tunable focusing parameter.

-Through this way, the ASR-Net $F(\cdot)$ learns to map the original AS to the final accurate abnormal regions as shown in the Stage 2 of Fig.~\ref{DDAD}, improving the robustness significantly.
-Different from previous self-supervised anomaly detection methods, ASR-Net learns the aforementioned mapping function, rather than learns to detect the synthetic abnormal patterns, achieving better generalization and less sensitivity to the quality of synthetic images.
+In this way, the ASR-Net $F(\cdot)$ can automatically learn to predict final accurate abnormal regions based on the patterns in original score maps, as shown in Stage 2 of Fig.~\ref{DDAD}.
+Different from previous self-supervised anomaly detection methods, ASR-Net learns the mapping function from the raw score maps to the final accurate abnormal regions, rather than learns to detect the synthetic abnormal patterns, achieving better generalization and less sensitivity to the quality of synthetic images.